inktrap/studyriffic/README.md

     to be consistent … I have to rewrite a lot of stuff and generate it dynamically … this is not practical for now (should I just adapt it to fit the situation?)

- - major: change format of tasks from latex to json (vim macros)
  - clean up uberspace (no mysql db needed, delete unnecessary data …)
  - deploy
     - create cronjob file from settings.json
         - cronjob with mongoexport and timestamps, (so we get backups!)